typesafehub/conductr-doc/src/main/play-doc/operation/Logging.md

 Elasticsearch is available either as the `conductr-elasticsearch` bundle or you can [use your own](#Customized-Elasticsearch).
 The provided bundle can be found in the `extra` folder inside the ConductR installation folder.
 Also a default configuration for a typical production environment has been provided.

+`conductr-elasticsearch` is using the the role `elasticsearch`.
+Make sure that the ConductR nodes which should run Elasticsearch have this role assigned in `application.ini`.
+This role will determine which nodes will be eligable to run `conductr-elasticsearch` and are to be configured accordingly.

 Firstly for each node that will run Elasticsearch you must enable access to `/var/log` and `/var/lib`:

 ```bash